HunterGReynolds/huntergreynolds.github.io/_posts/2024-12-06-gameboy_hello_world.md

 categories: [Gameboy]
 ---

+## Getting Started

 The Nintendo Gameboy is probably my favorite handheld gaming console.
 I've had A Gameboy Color since I was a child, and it still sits on my entertainment center today.
 I decided that I wanted to write a program to run on the device, so I started figuring out how to go about that.
+Here's a quick-and-dirty guide to getting started programming for the Gameboy.

 ![My Gameboy Color](gbc.jpeg){: width="500"}
 _My childhood Pokemon Gold/Silver Gameboy Color_